 Imagine dining at the table of a seasoned chef – sitting just inches away from the epicenter of an epicure.
 Or picture peeping in on an up-and-coming chef who is prepping tasty original eats.

-This is the Signature Table and Fishers Test Kitchen – one of the newest dining options in Hamilton County, opening this November.
+This is the Signature Table and Fishers Test Kitchen – one of the newest dining options in Hamilton County, opening February 2020.
 An idea that started over a cup of coffee might now be considered a full-course meal.
 Also on the menu for the Fishers District are new retail, residential and restaurant offerings.

 One of the first businesses to open is also one of the most hyped concepts spreading across the country – the culinary accelerator.
 What’s that, you say?
 Essentially, the Fishers Test Kitchen is a startup space for three culinary entrepreneurs.